tdseher/addtag-project/README.md

 AGCTAGAGACWWWCTCCTCTCCTAGAGASSSAGAGGAGAGCTCTCCGAGAGA
 CGCTCGCTCGTATGCCTCTATATCGATATATAGGAGAATCCTCGATATATAG
 ```
 FASTA files are plain text files that use newline (`\n` or `\r\n`) characters as delimiters.
 If a line begins with a greater than (`>`) symbol, it represents the start of a new sequence record.
 All characters between the `>` and `\n` are considered the 'header' of the record.
-Everything between the `>` and the first whitespace character (` ` or `\t`), if one exists, is considered the 'primary header' for the record.
+Everything between the `>` and the first whitespace character (` ` or `\t`), if one exists, is considered the 'primary identifier' for the record.
 All subsequent lines until the next 'header' line contain the sequence information for that record.
 Therefore FASTA files can contain many sequence records.
-Each record in the FASTA file in an assembly is called a 'contig'.
+Each record in a genome assembly's FASTA file is called a 'contig'.

-FASTA files can contain any number of ambiguous characters (`RYMKWSBDHVN`), which can represent allelic variation expected within the sample or sequencing uncertainty.
+Typically, the DNA sequence information in FASTA files are list a bunch of canonical nucletide abbreviations (`ACGT`).
+However, FASTA files can contain any number of ambiguous characters (`RYMKWSBDHVN`), which can represent allelic variation expected within the sample or sequencing uncertainty.
 FASTA files can also contain a mix of `UPPER` and `lower` cased characters.
 Typical use for `lower` case characters is to exclude these residues from ![Target][Target] or ![Primer][Primer] identification.

 #### GFF input ####
-AddTag requires a GFF file containing annotations for the Features you wish to manipulate.
+AddTag requires a GFF file containing annotations for the Features you wish to manipulate ([technical specifications of GFF format](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)).
 GFF files resemble the following:
 ```gff
 # seqid	source	feature	start	end	score	strand	frame	attribute
 C1A	DB	gene	3489	5146	.	+	.
 ID=C1A_001;Name=C1_001;Gene=GENE1